gpaulissen/blog/_posts/2021-02-13-oracle-apex-how-to-build-1.md

 first name as the other manager.
 Thanks Harm I and II, for your gentle words and thank you boss for pushing me to write this documentation.

+Already soon in my career I invented solutions for not installing applications manually.
+Sometimes the boss/manager/team did not see a value added right away but after some time they got convinced, well almost all of them.
+In the Oracle Designer era, I repeated this while working on an assignment for the ING bank in Amsterdam.
+And in 2015 when I was working for pension fund MN in The Hague, The Netherlands, I joined the Continuous Integration team and started to assemble the ideas I am going to present to you here.

 Actually I think I have enough material for a book or maybe even more.
 But let's just start with a Blog and see what's comes of it.
 I won't dive too much into details but I assure you that with the help of my ideas you are better